 Share Your Comments

-Complete this comment form to share your feedback on the draft elements.
-All comments will be provided to the Planning Commission and City Council to use during their review of the updated elements.
+Initial comments on the draft elements were due by September 7 and will be provided to the Planning Commission and City Council to use during their review of the updated elements.

 General Plan Documents

 The Land Use, Circulation, and Open Space & Conservation elements are currently being updated.
 Below, you will find the existing version of these elements, the policy review documents used by the Planning Commission, and the current working drafts with updates.
 Please note these drafts are not final.
 They will continue to be edited as feedback is received throughout the update process.

 |Current Elements||Planning Commission’s Proposed Changes||Updated Elements (Working Drafts)|

 |Circulation and Scenic Highway Element Working Draft|

 - Safety Element (Dated: February 20, 2013) (PDF)